antoshkaplus/Android_Words/docs/notes.md

 ###Client Side:
 - get timestamp of latest synchronization t_1
 - create timestamp t_0
-- get everything from the server after t_1
+- get everything from the server after or equal t_1
 - get everything from device after t_1
 - merge, if device update later, pick that update and assign timestamp to t_0 (we want to extract and change in the same transaction)